zeerakmo/Level4IndividualProject/timelog.md

   *  Set up functions to error results as a percentage
   *  Created a function to tell me how many cases there are of error about a certain threshold
   *  Recreated RetinaFace dictionary as some of the values were wrong
-  *  Created function to generate histograms for each algorthims error distances
+  *  Created function to generate histograms for each algorithms error distances
-  *  Worked on github repo by uploading template files and flling them out with my previous data and artifacts
+  *  Worked on github repo by uploading template files and filling them out with my previous data and artifacts
-  *  Created function to generate difference in frequencies of errors aswell as corresponding graphs
+  *  Created function to generate difference in frequencies of errors as well as corresponding graphs
-  *  Generated which face gave the worst and best result for each algortihm
+  *  Generated which face gave the worst and best result for each algorithm
   *  Collated my results in an excel file

 ## 18 Nov 2020